Blink-182: DeLonge's second exit and Matt Skiba era (2015–2020)

 The group planned to begin writing their seventh album in January 2015, which had continually seen delays.
 "I'd do interviews and I just felt awful for fans because they were promised albums for years and we couldn't do it," Barker later said.
-A record deal was finalized and sessions were booked before DeLonge's manager informed the band he intended to spend more time on "non-musical activities" and indefinitely depart the group.
+A record deal with independent service BMG was finalized and sessions were booked before DeLonge's manager informed the band he intended to spend more time on "non-musical activities" and indefinitely depart from the group.
 In his own statement, DeLonge remarked that he "Never planned on quitting, [I] just find it hard as hell to commit."
-After these events, Barker summarized the band's reunion: "Why Blink even got back together in the first place is questionable."
-Initially, the reason behind DeLonge's departure was not made clear until Barker revealed in 2019 that the guitarist wanted to pursue his company To the Stars...
-Academy of Arts & Sciences full-time, which is devoted to investigating UFOs.
-DeLonge said "from every ounce of my being" that he was meant to do this.
+For the rest of the 2010s, DeLonge focused on his company To the Stars...
+Academy of Arts & Sciences full-time, devoted to investigating UFOs.

 Hoppus and Barker decided to continue on without DeLonge, and enlisted Alkaline Trio vocalist/guitarist Matt Skiba to "fill in" for three shows in March 2015.
 Hoppus and Skiba had been wanting to work together musically for several years, so he was the first and only person considered for the role.
 After legal battles with DeLonge were worked out, Skiba joined Blink-182 as an official member and began preparations for new music.
-The resulting album, California, was produced by John Feldmann; the group's first new producer since longtime collaborator Jerry Finn.
-California was recorded between January and March 2016.
-The band, as well as Feldmann, would regularly spend "18 hours" in the studio a day, aiming to start and complete multiple songs in that timeframe.
-"We all wanted to write the best record that we could [...]
-It does feel like a new beginning.
-It feels like when we used to tour and sleep in the van because that's all we wanted to do is play rock music," said Hoppus.

-Upon its July 2016 release, California became the band's second number-one album on the Billboard 200, and first in 15 years; it also reached the top for the first time in the United Kingdom.
-Its lead single, "Bored to Death", became the group's first number one single in 12 years.
+The resulting album, California, was produced by John Feldmann, the group's first new producer since long-time collaborator Jerry Finn.
+Upon its July 2016 release though BMG, California became the band's second number-one album on the Billboard 200, and first in 15 years; it also topped the charts for the first time in the United Kingdom.
+Its lead single, "Bored to Death", became their biggest hit in years, marking their third domestic chart-topper on the Alternative Songs chart.
+Both the single and album became their first gold-certified releases in over a decade, with the LP earning the band their first Grammy Award nomination.
 The band supported the album with a large headlining tour across North America between July and October 2016, and a European leg in June and July 2017.
-A deluxe edition of California—essentially a double album including songs left off the original album—was issued in 2017.
-California earned the band their first nomination for Best Rock Album at the Grammy Awards.
-Critical reviews of the album, however, were mixed; many considered Feldmann's input and the throwback nature of the songs as formulaic.
+A double-disc deluxe edition of California was issued in 2017.